Computer Maintenance keeps your hard drive running smoothly

 This will check and repair errors on your hard drive thereby improving your computer's performance.

-This might take quite a few hours depending on your storage.
+This might take quite a few hours depending on the size of your storage drive.
 It is, therefore, best to run this tool at nights.

 Run at least once per month.